 FortisBC completed a pilot project investigating into vortex mechanical de-aerator technology during 2014 ice season.
 10 arenas in British Columbia were chosen to evaluate REALice® in their arenas.

-What are WAYS TO MEASURE / CALCULATE SAVINGS WITH REALICE®
+What are WAYS TO MEASURE / CALCULATE COST REDUCTION WITH REALICE®

 Comparing current to previous utility bills (monitoring kWH, GJ/therm / m3 of natural gas usage/oil usage)